Home Cocktails Ordinary Drink Whiskey Sour

 Whiskey Sour Variations

-New York Sour This variation adds a float of red wine on top of the traditional Whiskey Sour, creating a striking visual contrast and an additional layer of flavor.
-Swap: Add a float of red wine
+New York Sour This variation adds a float of red wine on top, creating a striking visual contrast and a richer flavor.
+Swap: Add a splash of red wine on top of the finished drink.

-Amaretto Sour In this variation, amaretto liqueur replaces whiskey, resulting in a sweeter and nuttier flavor profile that appeals to those who prefer a less intense spirit.
-Swap: Substitute whiskey with amaretto
+Amaretto Sour In this version, amaretto is used instead of whiskey, resulting in a sweeter and nuttier flavor profile.
+Swap: Replace whiskey with amaretto.

 Pairs Well With